ItsAsShrimpleAsThat/FillerSolver/README.md

 <b>Search mode</b> operates a lot like a chess engine, such as Stockfish.
 In this mode, the solver will only search to a certain depth + some additional depth until the search has found quiescence <b>(if enabled)</b>.
 Many additional options are available in this mode.

 <b>Solve mode</b> will fully solve the game.
-It will search every single possible position in the game, which will take much longer than Search mode.
+It will search every single possible position in the game, which will a bit longer than Search mode.

 <b>Play mode</b>